tkuska/dashboard/README.md

 - getName: must return general name of the widget
 - getJsonSchema: must return an array (that will be json encoded) that represents an Json Schema, for the widget configuration. (see also https://github.com/json-editor/json-editor)
 - getConfigForm: makes the configuration form.
 You shouldn't need to modify it, but it can happen in some cases (ex: bootstrap version)
+- support: returns true if widget is supported.
+If not, user won't be able to add such widget nor render it
+- supportsAjax: returns true if widget should be loaded asynchronously.
+If not, it will be loaded directly with the dashboard
+- transformResponse: takes Response representing the widget as argument and returns response.
+By default, it caches widgets for 300 seconds.

 You *must* implement the render() method.